 Saying thus, Śrīla Advaita Ācārya brought Śrī Caitanya-deva to his home where he made arrangements for a variety of sumptuous preparations.
 His wife Śrīmatī Sītā-devī was an expert cook who could immediately make a variety of preparations.
 There is a beautiful narration of this pastime in Śrī Caitanya-caritāmṛta.

 Śrī Caitanya-deva said, “Give Me only a few preparations on a separate leaf.
 Why have you arranged for these three leaf plates?”
 He was told, “These are for You, Nityānanda and for Your worshipable Lord.
 “Mahāprabhu said, “I cannot accept so many offerings.” Śrīla Advaita Ācārya then replied, “In Nīlācala, You savor fifty-six varieties of offerings [Endnote 1].
 Besides this, You also accept bhoga at the places of soḍasa mātrika [16 different kinds of goddess like Cāmuṇḍā-devī, Vaiṣṇavī-devī, Jwala Mukhī-devī and so on] and the mahīṣīs.
 I have prepared an ordinary feast because I cannot cook elaborately; I am just a poor brāhmaṇa.”
 Furthermore, Śrīla Advaita Ācārya added, “What is served as the first helping, You should honor completely, and for the second serving, You should do the same.
-You make take only half of the third serving and leave the rest.”
+You may take only half of the third serving and leave the rest.”

 THE TRANSCENDENTAL LOVING QUARREL